 MoFi’s new UltraDeck+ is a smokin’ value.
 With three chunks of steel to weight this sucker down, it’s a heavyweight with higher level performance than anything above.
-It uses the UltraTracker cartridge with DUAL MAGNET design for optimum performance.
+It has extra mass, a better motor, better arm and wiring than StudioDeck+.
+At $2k it’s my favorite analog source and uses the UltraTracker cartridge with DUAL MAGNET design for optimum performance.

 Ortofon Bronze Cartrdige $440

 What a great MM cartridge!
 Smooth, warm, loads of mellow detail.

 With Sapphire cantilever and Line Contact stylus, you do need an MC headamp for this fine cartridge- the first MC I consider worth the effort and expense of going into MC world.
 That phono preamp should be MoFi’s new StudioPhono for $250, supports MM & MC.

 There are many ways to go in electronics, but let me suggest two STACKS of separates here.